lunchspider/editor-test/README.md

-Testing for a creating a test repo for creating a editor in editor
+Creating a editor in rust using leptos and wasm